jovanhuang/ICT_Project/README.md

 F. Allow to check the operating hours for all stalls

 ##
 To run program, navigate to ICT_Project.py and run it.
-This program is best run on Mac OS for better GUI experience
+This program is best run on Mac OS for better GUI experience.

 ###
 *External python module used : tkCalendar